matt-pharr/ComputerMan/README.md

 - Moderation capabilities, including kicking, banning, muting
 - Various student information capabilities such as forwarding public safety alerts, retrieving catalog information, and professor information

+This repository will not be updated in the future.
+The working version is now at https://github.com/rshin7/roaree

 Projects for later versions include:

-- Optional adding and removing of new roles?
-(We don't currently have major roles in the RPI server but that could be explored)
+- Optional adding and removing of roles?
-- rpi mailing list updates
 - LaTeX rendering
 - verification for alums?
 - setup program to get initial scrape data and set majors/etc
-- more SIS-man themed fun